MattLWhitaker/CleaningDataCourseProject/README.md

 #### Subroutines

 Normally these would be placed in a separate source code file but for ease of review are included here.

+    *getMeasureIndices(featureKey,measures): Uses grep to find all the indices in the featureKey that contain exact matches for the desired                 measures in the the vector of measurement strings (measure)

+    *getDataTable(dataFolder,measureFile,subjectFile,actFile,extractIdx,measureNames): Open the measurement, activity and subject files for a group of measurements.
+Only the columns in extractIdx are kept in the data table.
+The subject and activity codes are column bound to the data.
+The measureNames are used as variables names for the measurement columns.

+#### Main Script
+This is where the actual extraction and tidying of the data occurs.
+1. The feature key file is read in to a data table and is passed tot he getMeasureIndices routines to extract the indices of the measurements containing "mean()" or "std()".
+The measurement names of the desired indices are extracted from the mesurement data table to be used as column names.

+2. The activity lookup data table is read from the activity key file.

+3. The test data set is loaded using the getDataTable subroutine.

+4. The training data set is loaded using the getDataTable subroutine.

+5. The data sets in 3 and 4 are row bound to gather them together in one data set and merged with the activity code lookup table to provide human readable names on the activities.
+The activity nmmes nd subject_id's were converted to factors.

+6. Using aggregate function the data was aggregated by all the combinations of subject and activities and the mean taken of each comination.

+7. The data was saved to a comma delimited text file.